cisagov/pca-report-generator-docker/README.md

 An alias can also be set beforehand to remove redundancy.

-`pca-report-generator` - Builds PCA LaTeX report and complies the PDF
+`pca-report-generator` - Creates a PCA report as a PDF

 ```console
 docker run -v $(pwd):/home/cisa cisagov/pca-report-generator pca-report-generator